Licensed Marriage & Family Therapist South Carolina License (# 1136)

 One of the first things couples see in my office is a 60” screen TV, which is a perfect lead in to say: “No I don’t watch games shows, soaps, Oprah and reality shows.
 This is the monitor I use for the Couples Communication program and ThriveSphere.”

-Would love to work with you in my Mt Pleasant office in South Carolina.
+Would love to work with you at my Mt Pleasant office in South Carolina.

 Clinical Member of American Association of Marriage and Family Therapy